-If I actually sit down and think about it, I realize that one way or another, I’ve been a writer and content creator for over forty years.
+If I actually sit down and think about it, I realize that one way or another, I’ve been a writer and content wrangler for over forty years.
 Words have always fascinated me, despite which I’m a tragically mediocre Scrabble player.
-Still, done well, writing has a unique power, precision and balance nothing else can touch.
+My personal writing is on Substack, on a page called Specifics.
+If you like it, consider subscribing.

 Some personal background: I grew up in a big family in the village of Painted Post, New York, in the Finger Lakes region.
 Summary: incredibly beautiful and remote, and really tough winters.
 My father was the town surgeon, and I had four brothers and sisters: Cindy, Chuck, Cassie and Molly.
-My mother was one of the first women to graduate from Cornell Law School — one of three females in the class of 1952.
+Interesting fact: I am a direct descendant of William Brewster, of the Mayflower.
+My mother was one of the first women to graduate from Cornell Law School — one of two females in the class of 1952.
+My father paid his way through medical school by playing poker and selling his own blood, which you could do in those days.
 It was about as All-American a childhood as you can possibly imagine — I spent a lot of time outdoors and everyone kept time by a factory whistle, which still blows.
 I’m not sure that kind of boyhood exists anymore, which is a profound pity.

-I left for college, then lived in, among other places, Manhattan, Philadelphia, Chicago, Silicon Valley and finally, Santa Cruz, California.
+I left for college, then lived in, among other places, Manhattan, Washington DC, Philadelphia, Chicago, Silicon Valley, Santa Cruz and finally, Carmel Valley, California.

 Along the way, I’ve done a lot of different content-related things.
 I was, for instance, the youngest editor ever of my high-school newspaper.
 I won the J. Walter Thompson copywriting award in New York, and worked for two years as a copywriter for Peter Arnell‘s ad agency, on accounts like Donna Karan and Lifetime Television.
 I worked for Conde Nast magazines for two years.
 I studied copywriting at the School of Visual Arts in New York, and legal writing at the Law School of the University of Pennsylvania, where I received a J.D. in 1993.
-Before that, I got my undergraduate degree from Swarthmore.
+Before that, I got my undergraduate degree with honors from Swarthmore.
 English major, of course.
-I’m particularly skilled at writing for attorneys, because I am one, but I also have a lot of experience in creative content aimed at consumers.
-And I may be the only professional writer in the world who is not working on a novel.